Now don’t get all mad.

 When we have built up a lot of miles on Sam’s card, he will book a trip for us both using his miles.

-It’s just something to think about and work out beforehand so there’s no hard feelings.
+It’s just something to think about and work out beforehand so there are no hard feelings.

 Feeling Like You’re Cheating

-The first time you go on the site and use miles for your first class trip, I swear you will feel like you are cheating someone!
+The first time you go to the site and use miles for your first class trip, I swear you will feel like you are cheating someone!

 How can you go on a trip and be pampered like crazy and only pay a small fee?